JENNIFER LIBER RAINES

 University at Buffalo 2013-2019

-Contributing Member, Erie County Poorhouse Cemetery Project 2013-2019
+Member, Erie County Poorhouse Cemetery Project 2013-2019

 Volunteer Researcher, National Park Service's American Battlefield Protection Program Grant: Battle of Scajaquada Creek Bridge 2017-2018